awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-serverlessrepo-auto-publish.md

 **Important**
 Many of the actions you add to your pipeline in this procedure involve AWS resources that you need to create before you create the pipeline\.
 AWS resources for your source actions must always be created in the same AWS Region where you create your pipeline\.
 For example, if you create your pipeline in the US East \(Ohio\) Region, your CodeCommit repository must be in the US East \(Ohio\) Region\.
 You can add cross\-region actions when you create your pipeline\.
 AWS resources for cross\-region actions must be in the same AWS Region where you plan to execute the action\.
-For more information, see [Add a Cross\-Region Action in CodePipeline](actions-create-cross-region.md)\.
+For more information, see [Add a cross\-Region action in CodePipeline](actions-create-cross-region.md)\.

-## Before You Begin<a name="tutorials-serverlessrepo-auto-publish-prereq"></a>
+## Before you begin<a name="tutorials-serverlessrepo-auto-publish-prereq"></a>

 In this tutorial, we assume the following\.
 + You are familiar with [AWS Serverless Application Model \(AWS SAM\)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/) and the [AWS Serverless Application Repository](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/)\.
 + You have a serverless application hosted in GitHub that you have published to the AWS Serverless Application Repository using the AWS SAM CLI\.
 To publish an example application to the AWS Serverless Application Repository, see [Quick Start: Publishing Applications](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/serverlessrepo-quick-start.html) in the *AWS Serverless Application Repository Developer Guide*\.
 To publish your own application to the AWS Serverless Application Repository, see [Publishing Applications Using the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-publishing-applications.html) in the *AWS Serverless Application Model Developer Guide*\.

-## Step 1: Create a buildspec\.yml File<a name="serverlessrepo-auto-publish-create-buildspec"></a>
+## Step 1: Create a buildspec\.yml file<a name="serverlessrepo-auto-publish-create-buildspec"></a>

 Create a `buildspec.yml` file with the following contents, and add it to your serverless application's GitHub repository\.
 Replace *template\.yml* with your application's AWS SAM template and *bucketname* with the S3 bucket where your packaged application is stored\.